 (3) English proficiency:

 Applicants whose first or native language is not English are required to submit one of following English proficiency test report (the listed scores are strongly recommended):

-a) TOEFL: Scores 550 on the paper-based (or 213 on the computer-based or 79-80 on the New Internet-based TOEFL (TOEFL-iBT)) or higher, taken within the past 2 years, is required (Our institution CODE & NAME are: 7142 Academia Sinica),
+a) TOEFL: Scores 550 on the paper-based (or 79-80 on the Internet-based TOEFL (TOEFL-iBT)) or higher, taken within the past 2 years, is required (Our institution CODE & NAME are: 7142 Academia Sinica),

 b) GEPT: Instead of TOEFL, applicants in Taiwan may take the General English Proficiency Test (GEPT) administered by the Language Training and Testing Center.
 Applicants are required to submit their High-intermediate level certificate when applying for admission,